About MSA

 Program

 The Executive Program Committee takes overall responsibility for planning and coordinating all activities associated with the Microscopy & Microanalysis meeting which is the annual scientific meeting of the Microscopy Society of America and the Microanalysis Society.
 The Committee also includes representatives from co-sponsoring societies.
 The chairs and co-chairs of future meetings are included on the committee to ensure a certain continuity to the meeting organization.
-Suggestions for future meetings such as topical symposia and tutorials, are always welcome and should be sent to the Program Committee Vice Chair.
+Suggestions for future meetings such as topical symposia and tutorials, are always welcome and should be sent to the Program Committee Chair.

 Chair